zsparal/api-documentation/source/guides/multi-currency.rst

 the conversion.
 You can retrieve the settlement amount via the API or view it in your `Dashboard <https://www.mollie.com/dashboard>`_.

+When creating a payment in a non-EUR currency, we will immediately give you the amount we will settle in the API response.

 Creating payments in a different currency than ``EUR`` is only possible via the ``v2`` API.
 Review the :ref:`Payments API reference <v2/payments-create>` for more information.